-- g) staff of the constituent authorities engaged in the provision of services provided under integration functions; - h) third sector bodies carrying out activities related to health or social care in the area of the local authority; - i) service users residing in the area of the local authority; and - j) persons providing unpaid care in the area of the local authority. - 3.6 NHS Grampian will determine the non-voting representatives listed in d)-f) above, in in accordance with the terms of the IJB Order. terms of the IJB Order. - 3.7 The arrangements for appointing the Chair and Vice Chair of the IJB are as follows:- - 3.7.1 The first Chair was nominated by the Council. - 3.7.2 The first term of the Chair began Chair began on the date the IJB was established and continued and continued until 30 September 2016 and second term of the Chair commenced 1 October 2016.. - 3.7.3 Further terms of the eChair are for a period of 18 months, and the second terms term of Chair began on 1 October 2016. - 3.7.4 The Parties are entitled to change the person appointed by them as Chair or Vice Chair during the appointed period via the appropriate governance procedures within the Parties. - 3.7.5 After the term of the first Chair came to an end, the Vice Chair became the next Chair and the outgoing Chair's organisation then nominated the next Vice Chair, which the IJB appointed. - 3.7.6 The Parties must alternate which of them is to appoint the Chair in respect of each successive appointing period.
+- h) staff of the constituent authorities engaged in the provision of services provided under integration functions; - third sector bodies carrying out activities related to health or social care in the area of the local authority; - j) service users residing in the area of the local authority; and - k) persons providing unpaid care in the area of the local authority. - 3.6 NHS Grampian will determine the non-voting representatives listed in d)-f) above, in accordance with the terms of the IJB Order. - 3.7 The arrangements for appointing the Chair and Vice Chair of the IJB are as follows:- - 3.7.1 The first Chair was nominated by the Council. - 3.7.2 The first term of the Chair began on the date the IJB was established and continued until 30 September 2016 and second term of the Chair commenced 1 October 2016.. - 3.7.3 Further terms of the Chair are for a period of 18 months., - 3.7.4 The Parties are entitled to change the person appointed by them as Chair or Vice Chair during the appointed period via the appropriate governance procedures within the Parties. - 3.7.5 After the term of the first Chair came to an end, the Vice Chair became the next Chair and the outgoing Chair's organisation then nominated the next Vice Chair, which the IJB appointed. - 3.7.6 The Parties must alternate which of them is to appoint the Chair in respect of each successive appointing period.
 The organisation which has not nominated the Chair shall nominate the Vice Chair.